MzShaban/Devops-projects/Azure-Pipline-Java-Build-App/README.md

 Before getting started, make sure you have the following:

-1. On the Vm machine ( i used my local machine here) we need:

-- Install Docker
-- Install Maven
-- Install Java JDK-11

-2. An Azure DevOps organization: You need an Azure DevOps organization to create and manage your pipelines.
+1. An Azure DevOps organization: You need an Azure DevOps organization to create and manage your pipelines.
 If you don't have one, you can create a new organization or use an existing one.

-3. A repository with your source code: Azure Pipelines integrates with various source control systems like Git, GitHub, Azure Repos, and more.
+2. A repository with your source code: Azure Pipelines integrates with various source control systems like Git, GitHub, Azure Repos, and more.
 Make sure your source code repository is set up and accessible.

 ### Clone the repository